Disney Codenames How to Play

 Codenames Disney 1

-The Key Card shows the location of each Treasure Card for each team.
-A Key Card is selected randomly and placed (any side up) on the stand.
+• Key Card shows the location of each Treasure Card for each team and is selected randomly and placed (any side up) on the stand.
 DO NOT let teammates see the Key Card.

 Who Starts?